Accenture/openathon-2019-angular/lab-05/README.md

 </div>
 ```

-To show a minimum style we can set up the *signup.component.scss* like this for example:
+To show a minimum style we can set up the *signup.component.scss* like this, for example:

 ```css
 .container {